triplewz/poseidon/README.md

 This is the GO implementation of poseidon hash.
 We refer the paper https://eprint.iacr.org/2019/458.pdf and [the rust implementation](https://github.com/filecoin-project/neptune).
 Poseidon hash is a kind of hash function used for proof systems, such as ZK-STARKs, Bulletproof, so it is also called " zero-knowledge friendly hash".
 It has been widely used in blockchain for zero-knowledge proofs.
-You can find more information the paper.
+You can find more information in the paper.

 # Install
 `install`: